Laura Esther Rodriguez Dulanto: Biography

 studied tuberculosis, presenting a paper on the subject at the Sixth Pan American Medical Congress held in 1913.
 She taught and practiced her trade in the Normal School for Women, the Liceo Fanning, the Convent of the Conception and of the Nazarenes.
 She also organized a School of Nursing, personally taking charge of dictating the course of Anatomy, Physiology and Hygiene.

 Given the escalation of border conflict between Peru and Ecuador, in 1910 she founded the Patriotic Union of Ladies; she also donated surgical equipment for the implementation of the Military Hospital.

-She died in Lima after a long illness on July 6 of 1919.
+She died in Lima after a long illness on July 6, 1919.

 Her initiative paved the way for other women in her country, and in 1906 Julia Iglesias became the first Peruvian pharmaceutical graduate in San Marcos.
 It would, however, more than a quarter century until another Peruvian woman obtained the medical degree; Maria Mercedes Cisneros did so in 1929.